Chiloane-lt/FTC2301_GroupB_LesegoTaciaChiloane_ITW/README.md

-# codespace-projects
+# Intro to Web

-Contains projects created for the Software Development program by CodeSpace.
+### Contains the following files and folders for the intro-to-web project:

-## Folders Inside:
+1. images

-  ### 1. FTC2301_GroupB_LesegoTaciaChiloane_ITW
+2. resume1
- A project to create a digital resume in stages using HTML.
-This folder contains images and html files for all the project stages.
+3. resume2